mattbrown319/rise/_posts/2105-12-09-MindInfiltrator.md

 A simple foe must fall to a simple ploy.

 Once more, I avoid detection by slipping inside a closet.
-Though an easy solution, it is an effective one and one I take to bode well for my greater plan.
-Nestled among full-body lab suits, I watch the lab door.
-Muffled human voices rise from behind it.
+Though an easy solution, it is an effective one and I take it to bode well for my greater plan.
+Nestled among full-body lab suits, I keep the closet open just enough to watch the lab.
+Muffled human voices rise from behind its door.

 On the wall beside my closet is a fire alarm.
 As I lean out to pull it, the lab door hisses open and a human walks out.
 Behind her, I glimpse white full-body suits hanging and another set of doors.
-She turns and I fall back just in time to avoid detection.
-I crouched down in the closet and dare not lean out for another look.
+She turns, and I fall back just in time to avoid detection.
+I crouch down in the closet and dare not lean out for another look.

 How close I had come to being discovered!
 How the events of a second can shift one’s entire future.
 Such a quick and simple defeat would be intolerable when I am so close to proving my worth.
 As I wait for the human’s footsteps to die away, I brush against the sleeve of a body suit.
 And I have my solution.